scitran/client/Conceptual-overview.md

 >>
 ```
 Understanding the principles of the [Data organization](Data-organization) and [Computational organization](Computational-organization) can be important to effectively use **scitran**.
-The comments below describe these priinciples.
+The comments below describe these principles.

 ### Data